-- an individual - partnership - unincorporated association - any organisation not included in section 4.1 - trust (however, an incorporated trustee may apply on behalf of a trust) - primary or secondary schools (however schools may benefit from activities) - a Commonwealth, State, Territory or local government body (including government business enterprises) that does not undertake publicly funded research - a non-corporate Commonwealth entity - Parents and Citizens, Parents and Friends groups and equivalent bodies.
+- an organisation, or you have a project partner, included on the National Redress Scheme's list of 'Institutions that have not joined or signified their intent to join the Scheme' - an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act 2012. - an individual - a trust (however, an incorporated trustee may apply on behalf of a trust) - an unincorporated association - primary or secondary schools (however schools may benefit from activities) - a Commonwealth, state, territory or local government body (including government business enterprises) - a non-corporate Commonwealth entity - Parents and Citizens, Parents and Friends groups and equivalent bodies - any other organisation not included in section 4.1

-4.4.
-What qualifications or skills are required?
+4.4 What qualifications or skills are required?